 These bars are rich, creamy, satisfying and make any store-bought peanut butter cup pale in comparison.
 You can also use crushed pretzels instead of graham crackers for a saltier boost.
 Serve 'em straight from the fridge so they don't get too soft.

-Getting the gorgeous dual-hued stripes in these heart-shaped cookies takes a bit of effort, but the surprise inside, alongside the buttery, sweet flavor, makes this treat completely worth it.
+Getting the gorgeous dual-hued stripes in these heart-shaped cookies takes a bit of effort, but the surprise inside, along with the buttery, sweet flavor, makes this treat completely worth it.

 Not only is the cookie dough beautifully bake-able but also safe to eat uncooked.
-This really elevates the classic peanut butter cookie you know and love.
-You can have fun decorating for the holiday!
-Use a mix of chocolate, white chocolate, food coloring and sprinkles to make it fun and festive.
+Win-win!
+Use a mix of dark and white chocolate, food coloring and sprinkles for fun and festive decorating.

 In this recipe, peanut butter is used along with medjool dates and coconut sugar to create a silky and delicious date caramel that rests on a shortbread crust.
-Top it all off with heavenly dark chocolate.
+Top it all off with dark chocolate because of course.

 The use of this yeasty, salty condiment in a brownie is surprising, but it brings a complex depth of flavor to this classic sweet treat.
-The soy sauce amplifies the chocolaty flavors, bringing a rich caramel glow.
-The taste very much resembles salted caramel.
+Soy sauce amplifies the chocolate note, bringing a rich caramel glow.
+The end result very much resembles salted caramel.

 This recipe is just as delicious and decadent as a normal brownie, but a tad better for you because it doesn't use refined sugars or all-purpose flour.
-Also, the almond flour adds even more delicious flavor and texture — it's a win-win!
+Instead, they rely on almond flour, which creates a fine crumb and all-around better texture.

 If you don't tell people these cookies are gluten-free and vegan, they'll never know.
-They've got that perfect balance of crunchy and chewy, plus, they just pop with chocolaty goodness.
+They've got that perfect balance of crunchy and chewy; plus, they pop with even more chocolate.

-Whether you freeze the dough into individual cookie balls to bake at a later date, or bake in a skillet for one giant, sensational, ooey-gooey golden-brown cookie, it's sure to win over whoever is eating it.
-Top it with good-quality vanilla ice cream for an extra sumptuous treat.
+Whether you freeze the dough into individual cookie balls to bake at a later date, or bake in a skillet for one giant, sensational, golden-brown cookie, it's sure to win over whoever is eating it.
+Top it with good-quality vanilla ice cream for an extra-scrumptious treat.

 These homemade bars taste just like the beloved classic cups.
 Velvety chocolate enrobes creamy peanut butter in a perfectly sized two-bite treat.

 When it comes to these red velvet brownies, it's all about the frosting.
-It doesn't get more heavenly than a kiss of rich cream cheese frosting immediately puts us on cloud nine.
+A kiss of rich cream cheese frosting immediately puts us on cloud nine.

 Pies, tarts and other confections

-A fun twist on chocolate-dipped cherries, these ombre-colored treats look absolutely beautiful on any table spread and they only require three ingredients to make.
+A fun twist on chocolate-dipped cherries, these three-ingredient ombre-colored treats look absolutely beautiful on any table spread.

 This is a truly simple dessert to pull off, and yet it appears super impressive.
-And at the end of the day, there's nothing more deliciously romantic than dipping assorted fruits and cake into chocolate.
+And at the end of the day, there's nothing more deliciously romantic than dipping assorted fruits and cake into melted chocolate.

 Make your date salivate with dates!
-When the medjool variety are heated up they get this delicious caramel flavor that’s balanced perfectly by any kind of nut butter.
+When the medjool variety are heated, they develop a delicious caramel flavor that’s balanced perfectly with nut butter.
 Add a little chocolate and flaky sea salt and you've got yourself an incredible and easy dessert.

 All you need is a few pantry staples and 20 minutes to make your own churros, plus an easy chocolate dipping sauce.
 The result is a batch of warm, sugar-flecked pastries that melt in your mouth.